CloudBase Resources Migration Guide

 tcb cloudrun deploy

-- Service access path and domain configuration need to be reset
+- Service access paths and domain name configurations need to be reset

-- Ensure target environment has sufficient quota to support new service operation
+- Ensure that the target environment has sufficient quota to support the new service's operation

 Cloud Storage File Migration

-Cloud storage uses Tencent Cloud Object Storage (COS) as underlying storage service, files can be migrated using COS data migration tools.
+Cloud storage uses Tencent Cloud Object Storage (COS) as the underlying storage service.
+Files can be migrated through COS data migration tools.
+For migration methods, please refer to Migrate Data to Cloud Storage.
+Below is an example of using the cloud migration tool:

 Migration Steps